Friday, September 28, 2018

 Seeking self-pity by playing the victim is simply an attempt to self-love instead of depending on and looking to the God of love who ultimately uses all things - including offenses - for the good of those who love him.

-Possibly the most important thing to know about unforgiveness (i.e. trouble letting go of offenses) is it may be an indication you do not know your own great offenses against God (and others) and the forgiveness offered to you
+Possibly the most important thing to know about unforgiveness (i.e. refusal or trouble in letting go of offenses) is it may be an indication you do not know your own great offenses against God (and others) and the forgiveness offered to you

 For more on God's solution to offenses click here.